-For the year ended June 30, 1999, the primary government issued approximately \$240 million of Home Purchase Revenue Bonds, certain portions of which were used to refund approximately \$106 million of outstanding Home Purchase Revenue Bonds and \$134 million of outstanding veterans general obligation bonds.
-Net proceeds were deposited in various escrow accounts held by the State Treasurer, as escrow trustee, to provide for all future debt service payments on the refunded bonds.
-As a result, the refunded bonds are considered to be defeased and the related liabilities have been removed from the financial statements.
+Current Year Defeasances: For the year ended June 30, 2000, the primary government issued approximately \$117 million of Home Purchase Revenue Bonds to refund approximately \$117 million of outstanding veterans general obligation bonds.
+For those bonds that could not be called for immediate redemption, proceeds were deposited in an escrow account held by the State Treasurer, as escrow trustee, to provide for all future debt service payments on the defeased bonds.
+As a result, these bonds are considered to be defeased and the liabilities have been removed from the financial statements.